Amazon, Berkshire Hathaway, and JPMorgan Chase Announce Mysterious Healthcare Project

 Last Tuesday, Amazon, Berkshire Hathaway and JPMorgan Chase, three leaders in the modern American business landscape, announced a partnership to create an independent healthcare company for their U.S.-based employees "free from profit-making incentives."
 The news shook markets after fear of the new venture disrupting an industry already shaken by an uncertain regulatory future.
 Stocks for UnitedHealth, Aetna, and Humana fell 3 percent after the announcement while Cigna and Anthem dropped by more than 5 percent.

-While the three companies have not released the details of their plan as of yet
+While the three companies have not released the details of their plan as of yet, in a press release announcing the partnership, they stated:

 "The initial focus would be on technology solutions that will provide U.S. employees and their families with simplified, high quality and transparent healthcare at a reasonable cost.